CalderWhite/KingdomsAndCrusaders/README.md

 ## Building

 [Bazel](https://bazel.build/) was used for this project.
 There are 2 main targets you need to worry about: `live` and `video`.
-For `live`, you can run `bazel run live`.
-For video, to generate the binary call `bazel build video` and then call the binary in whichever directory you want it to place the generated video in via `<repository root>/bazel-bin/video`.
+For `live`, you can run `bazel run live --compilation_mode=opt`.
+For video, to generate the binary call `bazel build video --compilation_mode=opt` and then call the binary in whichever directory you want it to place the generated video in via `<repository root>/bazel-bin/video`.

 To run `live` you must have the dynamic SDL libaries installed on your system. `video` has no third party requirements.